Employees helping communities

 The PULSE Volunteer Partnership is a skills-based volunteering initiative.
 Through PULSE, motivated employees are matched to a non-profit organization for three or six months full-time, contributing their skills to solve healthcare challenges at home and abroad.

-Since its launch in 2009, PULSE has sent nearly 500 employees from 51 countries to serve 92 non-profit partners in 61 countries, supporting partners that work on healthcare access and issues affecting children – this equates to £12.6 million worth of skilled services.
+Since its inception in 2009, we’ve worked with over 127 non-profit organizations in 74 countries and contributed £27M worth of skilled services.
 The PULSE program enables our employees to work full-time with non-profit organizations, leveraging their professional expertise and knowledge for the good of the organization and society.

 For instance, Karolina Bielawska from GSK in Poland worked with Mundo Sano in Argentina to develop a communications strategy to support them in their efforts to combat neglected tropical diseases in parts of Latin America.
 Karolina developed communication materials and helped to train the local team on implementing the communications strategy to ensure that the work could be continued after her departure.